DylanBelka/Z80-Emulator/README.md

 # Z80-Emulator

-A very simple interpreted z80 emulator
+A very basic and buggy interpreted z80 emulator